bltarkany/Crystal-Collector/README.md

    * The app should show the number of games the player wins and loses.
 To that end, do not refresh the page as a means to restart the game.

+4. Follow GitHub instruction in Setting to deploy page.

+5. Share with friends and family to enjoy.

 ##### Game design notes

 * The random number shown at the start of the game should be between 19 - 120.